 Validate Relations Against User Transactions

-The main purpose of this step is to validate the logical data model to make certain that the model supports the required transactions, as the users' requirements specification.
+The primary purpose of this step is to validate the logical data model to make certain that the model supports the required transactions, as the users' requirements specification.
 By using the relations, the primary key / foreign key links within the relations, the ER diagram, and the data dictionary, you can attempt to perform the operations manually.
 If you can resolve all transactions in this way, you can validate the logical data model against the transactions.